Program: Business Administration, B.S.

 Business Majors

 A Business major is any student majoring in Accountancy; Information Systems; or Business Administration with an option in either Business Analytics, Business Law, Financial Analysis, Financial Planning, Global Supply Chain Management, Management, Marketing, Real Estate, Risk Management and Insurance, or Systems and Operations Management.
-The following are impacted majors with additional admission requirements: the B.S. in Accountancy and the B.S. in Business Administration with options in Financial Analysis, Financial Planning, and Risk Management and Insurance.
-All Business majors share 27 units of common lower division core courses and 19 units of common upper division core courses.
+The B.S. in Accountancy is an impacted major with additional admission requirements.
+All Business majors share 27 units of common lower division core courses and 18 units of common upper division core courses.

 Double Major Requirements